mantoni/blogdown/README.md

 ## Current Status

-In development.
+Good enough to give it a shot.
 Feedback, issues and pull requests welcome.

 ## Install